JB Pritzker, Governor, State of Illinois

 Return to top

-The 2022-23 Displaced Energy Worker Dependent Transition Scholarship Program application is completed and submitted online via the Program Applications & Status Checks area of the Student Portal.
+The Displaced Energy Worker Dependent Transition Scholarship Program application for the 2023-24 academic year may be completed and submitted online via the Program Applications & Status Checks area of the Student Portal.
 As part of the process of submitting the application to ISAC via the ISAC Student Portal, you must upload proof of the displaced energy worker's loss of employment due to the reduced operation or closure of a fossil fuel power plant or coal mine that occurred on or after September 15, 2016 (specific instructions are provided with the application).
 While an application must be submitted each academic year in order to apply for the scholarship, the "Displaced Energy Worker's Biographical Information" portion of the application needs to be completed only on the initial application.
 Once eligibility has been established for one member of a family, it is established for all qualified applicants in the family.
+Applicants are also required to complete the Free Application for Federal Student Aid (FAFSA®), or, if applicable, the Alternative Application for Illinois Financial Aid, for the same academic year that you are applying for the scholarship.

 You must use a Wi-Fi-enabled desktop or laptop computer to complete the application (it cannot be completed using a tablet or mobile device).